SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 TODO: remove this note when this limitation is lifted in the future.

-The following example defines an integer-counting class called ``Counter``, which uses an external data source to tell it how much to count by.
+The following example defines an integer-counting class called ``Counter``, which uses an external data source to provide its increment amount.
 This data source is defined by the ``CounterDataSource`` protocol, which has two optional requirements: